 Using less energy: 2025 target of 150 kWhFE/sq.m/year, i.e.–5.3% per year on average compared to 2019.

 Using lower-carbon energies, including 100% of electricity and gas purchased with guaranteed renewable sources by 2025.

 Making low carbon the standard when it comes to managing our operating portfolio by supporting our customers and training our staff in best practices

 Developing low-carbon buildings by aiming for a level corresponding to the BBCA label for each of our office redevelopment operations.

 Achieving a CO2 performance after major renovation works of less than 4 kgCO2/sq.m/year by 2025 and an energy performance of less than 65 kWhef/sq.m/year once in operation.

 Our commitment to low carbon manifests itself through our concrete initiatives and results but we are only at the beginning.

 As at December 31, 2022

 We are ramping up our greenhouse gas-cutting initiatives.
 We also imposed an internal CO2 emissions tax on ourselves.

-40% of our buildings were connected to urban heating networks and Paris’ renewable energy networks in 2018
+47% of our buildings are connected to urban heating networks

 Our 4 CSR pillars